emmanuelepp/house-prediction/README.md

 In a market where every detail counts, our accurate price estimations become an indispensable tool for informed decision-making in the real estate realm.

 ---

-Embark on this journey of data-driven real estate analysis and unlock the secrets of property valuation!